bockp/Edge-Detection-project/edge.md

 # Introduction

 Image processing is one of the most important fields in the domain of computer vision [^BOV2009].
-Most scientific domais use information extracted from images in one way or another.
+Most scientific domains use information extracted from images in one way or another.
 For a computer to make sense of these images, and be able to extract meaningful data from them, it needs to be able to interprete and understand them.
 That is where Image Processing comes in, allowing a computer to process an image and detect its major features, and to perform higher-level vision tasks like face recognition.
 In our project, we will examine one specific field of image processing called edge detection.

-The physical notion of edge comes from the shape of three dimensional objects or by their material properties.
-Obviously, as the aquisition process transaltes 3D scenes to 2D representations, this definition does not apply to image processing.
+The physical notion of edge comes from the shape of three dimensional objects or from their material properties.
+But, seeing as the acquisition process translates 3D scenes to 2D representations, this definition does not apply to image processing.
 In this report we will use the following definition by Bovik (2009) : "An edge can generally be defined as a boundary or contour that separates adjacent image regions having relatively distinct characteristics according to some features of interest.
 Most often this feature is gray level or luminance” [^BOV2009].
 According to this definition, the pixels of an image belonging to an edge are the pixels located in regions of abrupt gray level changes.
 Moreover, to avoid counting noise pixels as edges, the pixels have to be part of a contour-like structure.
 Edge detection is the process of finding the pixels belonging to the edges in an image, and producing a binary image showing the locations of the edge pixels.

 In our project, we will begin by documenting the 3 main linear edge detection approaches and algorithms, and their implementation in the image processing software ImageJ[^SCH2015]: